Ningreka/EV-Eye/README.md

 # EV-Eye: Rethinking High-frequency Eye Tracking through the Lenses of Event Cameras

-## Summary
+## Introduction EV-Eye
-We introduce the most diverse and largest multi-modal eye tracking dataset in the literature for high frequency eye tracking in the literature. and propose a novel hybrid frame-event eye tracking system that can track the pupil at a frequency up to 38.4KHz.
+ • We introduce the largest and most diverse multi-modal frame-event dataset for high frequency eyetracking in the literature (totally over 170Gb).
-We propose a novel hybrid frame-event eye tracking benchmarking approach bespoke for the collected dataset that can track the pupil at a frequency up to 38.4KHz and outperforms the existing solution in both pupil and gaze estimation by a large margin.
+• We propose a novel hybrid frame-event eye tracking benchmarking approach tailored to the collected dataset, capable of tracking the pupil at a frequency up to 38.4kHz.
+Our approach significantly outperforms the existing solution in both pupil and gaze estimation by a wide margin, as demonstrated through evaluation on our dataset.
 <br/>
 <br/>